 Another modified exception is my limited secrets policy with my parents.
 What this means, if one partner is holding on to a secret that has to do with why you are seeking care, I cannot hold onto that secret for you.
 It puts me in a co-conspirator seat, which is not fair to anyone in the room.

 • I'll say it again, your time is valuable.
 If we are having to stop and go because kids need your attention (we're all parents here, it is a real thing, I totally get it) it does take away from the flow and can make it difficult to really hash out and have the tough conversations that you need to.
-And let's face it, many of the topics you need to talk about aren't for kiddo ears - they'll grow up soon enough.
+And let's face it, many of the topics you need to talk about aren't for kid ears - they'll grow up soon enough.
 Coming in without children will be a great practice step in you reinvesting into your relationship, making time for each other.
+That said, I understand some parents have extenuating circumstances.
+Please contact me and we can discuss your specific needs.

 1. Make sure to pick the service that is best going to fit what you are looking for.
 You're the expert in what your relationship needs are!